 - Connect with consumers across channels and devices.

-Surmounting these challenges is why it’s so critical for brands to bridge the gap, and learn to extract customer intelligence from first-party data.
+Surmounting these challenges is why it’s so critical for brands to bridge the gap, and learn to extract customer intelligence from 1st-party data.

-Bridging the gap requires a willingness to partner with an external organization that specializes in the acquisition and processing of digital signals that can enrich a brand’s first party data.
+Bridging the gap requires a willingness to partner with an external organization that specializes in the acquisition and processing of digital signals that can enrich a brand’s 1st party data.

 In forming such a partnership, brands enhance their ability to monitor customers and their behaviors across all devices and channels.

 Over time, that leads to a clearer picture of who the customer really is:

 - Hopes, dreams, desires